13 drinking games every student should know

 The drinking game rules are:

-Quick hint: This game is also a great one to play while you're actually on the night out.
-Set everyone one task to do over the course of the night and watch everyone attempt (and fail) to complete their challenge.
+Quick hint: This game is also a great one to play while you're on the night out.
+Set everyone one task to do during the night and watch everyone attempt (and fail) to complete their challenge.
 You can then discuss it during your hungover morning debrief.

 You might have heard this called something different, but Loose Tongues is essentially a game based on being able to think fast.